Veterans Affairs Dept. tells congressional staffers it won't repay underpaid GI Bill benefits recipients

 Under Secretary for Benefits Paul Lawrence is scheduled to testify Thursday morning before the House Committee on Veterans’ Affairs.

-One of the committee aide said that members of Congress will attempt to clear this issue up before they move forward with the hearing.
+One of the committee aides said that members of Congress will attempt to clear this issue up before they move forward with the hearing.

 “They need to figure it out,” the aide said.